dseanbailey/front-end-template-master/front-end-template-master/README.md

 ```
 The class(es) I created are:

-1. class name ex( .main-info-section )
+1. Main Header( .main-header )
-.. what class does, ex( adds padding & changes background color of .main-info-section )

-2.
+The Main Header adds padding, a background color, and an image uploaded to the server.

+2. Primary Content ( .primary-content )
+This includes the attributes of the header and footer, as well as centering the text of those)

+3. Callout ( .callout)
+This is an element of my webpage that encourages those viewing to interact with the site with CTAs.
+Also adds borders, padding, margins, and in-line block.
 ```

 ## Custom JavaScript Functions
 ```
-The javascript functions I created are:
+The javascript function I created was:

-1. function name ex( animate() )
-.. what function does ex( animate() is used to move the elements in the info div across the screen)
+1. An Alert Button which prompts those visiting this website to click "OK" in order to proceed.
+Also serves as a welcome message.

 ```